neu-spiral/RBC-SatImg/README.md

 * `bayesian_recursive.py` contains the core of the recursive bayesian algorithm for classification.

-* `figures.py` includes functions to plot the generated results.
+* `./plot_results/` contains scripts that can be executed to plot evaluation results.
+Results presented in the manuscript can be reproduced by using these files.

 * `image_reader.py` contains the abstract class `ImageReader` and the class `ReadSentinel2` which allows the user to read images from a dataset of Sentinel2 images, such as the one provided by the authors of this code.

-* `./trained_models/` contains `pickle` files with saved data from the training stage.
-If wanting to train the models from scratch, it should be indicated in the `Debug` class from `configuration.py`.
-Data has been stored in this file because the training stage takes long.

-* `training.py` contains functions that are linked to the training stage.
+* `training.py` contains functions used in the training stage.

-* `evaluation.py` contains functions that are linked to the evaluation stage.
+* `evaluation.py` contains functions used in the evaluation stage.

 ## Installation